SolaceLabs/pubsubplus-cf-dev/README.md

 * Enable routing so that your hosting computer can communicate with the VMs hosting BOSH-lite

 * The following environment variable parameters are available to adjust the size of the BOSH-lite VM when creating it.
-  - VM_MEMORY=8192 is the default: it is enough to support the deployment of CF, CF-MYSQL and a single message broker
+  - VM_MEMORY=8192 is the default: it is enough to support the deployment of CF, CF-MYSQL and a single event broker
-  - VM_SWAP=8192 is the default: it is enough to support up to 4 message brokers before needing to add more.
+  - VM_SWAP=8192 is the default: it is enough to support up to 4 event brokers before needing to add more.
-  - VM_DISK_SIZE=65_536 is the default: it is enough to support up to 4 message brokers before needing more storage.
+  - VM_DISK_SIZE=65_536 is the default: it is enough to support up to 4 event brokers before needing more storage.
   - VM_EPHEMERAL_DISK_SIZE=32_768 is the default: it provides enough room to spare for multiple deployments and re-deployment.
 You should not need to adjust this.
-  - In general under a BOSH-lite deployment you should add 4000 Mb to VM_MEMORY and 2000 Mb to VM_SWAP per additional message broker.
+  - In general under a BOSH-lite deployment you should add 4000 Mb to VM_MEMORY and 2000 Mb to VM_SWAP per additional event broker.

 ~~~~
 cd bin